kube-HPC/kube-HPC.github.io/site/learn/Sidecars.md

 ## Container Configuration

-To configure a sidecar container in HKube, you must define the container settings in YAML format.
+To configure a sidecar container in HKube, you must define the container settings in json format.
 In addition to essential fields like `image` and `name`, you can specify various options related to Kubernetes containers, such as resource limits and environment variables.

 You can find all possible container configuration fields by running:
 ```bash